-In The Trenches: Style Matters
+In The Trenches: Style Guide

-In the Trenches is the quarterly print magazine of the National Association of Geoscience Teachers (NAGT).
+In the Trenches is the quarterly digital and print magazine of the National Association of Geoscience Teachers (NAGT).
 Designed as a forum for sharing ideas and experiences that can inform the larger community, it enables contributors to inform NAGT members about their best teaching ideas, teaching resources and other topics that do not lend themselves to more research-focused journals.